PolomskiBartlomiej/spring-rabbitmq-retry-dead-message/README.md

 # spring-rabbitmq-retry-dead-message
-Exploring spring rabbitmq to retry error message
+Exploring spring rabbitmq to retry with delay message in dead letter queue